Get Started

 Business Losses and Property Damage

-Employers cannot deduct pay for business losses, cash shortages, damaged or missing property, or faulty workmanship unless the employee signs a written authorization after the incident and before the deduction occurs.
+Employers cannot deduct pay for business losses, cash shortages, damaged or missing property or faulty workmanship unless the employee signs a written authorization after the loss and before the deduction occurs.
+Blanket authorizations at hiring do not meet this requirement.

 Minimum Wage Protections